relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning.md

             3. [Model Purpose] (eg. `Collusion`)
 2. During a model training period an Administrator can locate these positive example documents and code them on the "ML [Model Purpose] Training" field so they are automatically pulled into the associated model as training documents

-> **NOTE:** Do not let reviewers code directly on the "ML [Model Purpose] Training" field.
+Do not let reviewers code directly on the "ML [Model Purpose] Training" field.
 This will be more challenging for reviewers, cause excess documents to be added to each model, and reduce control Administrators have over the models structure, ultimately garnering poor results.
+{: .info }

-> **NOTE:** If your training sets exceeds 10,000 documents please reach out to support@relativity.com for optimization steps.
+If your training sets exceeds 10,000 documents please reach out to support@relativity.com for optimization steps.
+{: .info }